What Inkjet Printer Should I Buy?

 This article is aimed at explaining the different methods the printer manufacturers use to force you to buy their expensive cartridges.
 In many cases it would probably be cheaper to give your printer away to someone you don't like and get one that won't eat you out of house and home.
 I guess you will have to be the one to decide.

-Every day we get people e-mailing us to ask about inexpensive cartridges for their HP (Hewlett Packard), LexMark or lower-end Canon inkjet printers.
-To be to the point, you simply will not find inexpensive compatible cartridges because most of these cartridges have printheads.
+So you buy that $50 HP or Canon printer stacked to the ceiling in the main isle at Walmart or Staples.
+A month later you go to buy your first set of cartridges, you find out that a Black and a Tri-Colour Cartridge will cost you more than $100!!
+How can this be .... you only paid $50 for the printer??? !!!
+To be to the point, you simply will not find inexpensive compatible cartridges because these cartridges have printheads.
 In turn the printheads have patents, therefore the compatible cartridge manufacturers cannot produce inexpensive compatible cartridges to replace the original (OEM) cartridges.

-You can sometimes find 'remanfactured' cartridges for those cartridges with printheads, however they are also expensive because of the expense in collecting the empties and the labour involved in remanufacturing the cartridge.
-We sold our remanufacturing facility back 7 years ago simply because we could not obtain enough empties consistently.
+You can sometimes find 'remanufactured' cartridges for those cartridges with printheads, however they are also expensive because of the expense in collecting the empties and the labour involved in remanufacturing the cartridge.
+We sold our remanufacturing facility back 10 years ago simply because we could not obtain enough empties consistently.

-If you were to e-mail InkMagic International Ltd. to ask about inexpensive compatible cartridges or refill kits for your HP, LexMark or lower-end Canon inkjet printers, I would probably tell you to give it away to someone you don't like and get a printer that has inexpensive compatible cartridges available.
-I bet the printer salesman didn't even discuss the cost of operation when you asked what printer to buy.
+If you were to e-mail InkMagic International Ltd. to ask about inexpensive compatible cartridges for your HP or lower-end Canon inkjet printers, I would probably tell you to give it away to someone you don't like and get a printer that has inexpensive compatible cartridges available.
+I bet the printer salesperson didn't even discuss the cost of operation when you asked what printer to buy.
 Most likely he/she pointed you to the promo of the day.

-How do I know if the Canon cartridge has printheads as explained above?
-If the printer has only 2 cartridges, a black cartridges and a tri-colour cartridge (Cyan, Magenta & yellow), then the cartridges have printheads and they will be very expensive.
+How do I know if the inkjet cartridge has printheads as explained above?
+If the printer has only 2 cartridges, a black cartridge and a tri-colour cartridge (Cyan, Magenta & yellow), then the cartridges have printheads and they will be very expensive.